 Attendance is required in this course as this practical experience is essential to meet program outcomes and to learn how to practice nursing.
-BCIT Attendance Policy applies (see Guidelines for Students in Nursing Program).
+BCIT Attendance Policy applies (see BCIT Nursing Program Guidelines, Policies and Procedures).
 Practicum hours may include days and evenings.

-It is expected that students will be in satisfactory health when providing nursing care for people.
+It is expected that students will be in satisfactory health when providing nursing care.
 If students are not able to attend a practicum experience, the instructor and agency must be informed before the experience begins for the day.